bchugg/stat-map/Efron-Stein inequality.md

 $$ v = \inf_{f_i}\sum_{i=1}\E[(f(X) - f_i(X^{(i)})^2],$$
 where $f_i : \calX^{n-1}\to\Re$ and the infimum is over all such functions.

+#todo figure out some way to remember this/why it's useful/what's the intuition.

 # References
 - Concentration Inequalities by Boucheron, Lugosi, Massart, Chapter 3.1